geopandas/geopandas/doc/source/docs/user_guide/spatial_indexing.rst

 Spatial indexing
 ================

-When you are asking about a spatial relationship (a so-called spatial predicate) between a set of geometries A and a geometry B (or a set of them), you can naively check if a geometry B against any geometry in a set A. However, as you can imagine, that is not the most performant way in most cases.
-The efficient assessment of spatial predicates hence needs to be supported by a spatial index.
-GeoPandas exposes Sort-Tile-Recursive R-tree from shapely on any GeoDataFrame and GeoSeries using the :attr:`GeoSeries.sindex` property.
+When you want to know a spatial relationship (known as a spatial predicate) between a set of geometries A and a geometry B (or a set of them), you can compare geometry B against any geometry in a set A. However, that is not the most performant approach in most cases.
+A spatial index is a more efficient method for pre-filtering comparisons of geometries before using more computationally expensive spatial predicates.
+GeoPandas exposes the
+Sort-Tile-Recursive R-tree from shapely on any GeoDataFrame and GeoSeries using the :attr:`GeoSeries.sindex` property.
 This page outlines its options and common usage patterns.

-Note that in many operations where spatial index provides significant performance benefits, GeoPandas uses it automatically (like :meth:`~GeoDataFrame.sjoin`, :meth:`~GeoDataFrame.overlay`, or :meth:`~GeoDataFrame.clip`).
+Note that for many operations where a spatial index provides significant performance benefits, GeoPandas already uses it automatically (like :meth:`~GeoDataFrame.sjoin`, :meth:`~GeoDataFrame.overlay`, or :meth:`~GeoDataFrame.clip`).
 However, more advanced use cases may require a direct interaction with the index.